Leave a comment

 Many centuries ago, there was once a King of Banaras who loved nothing better than the sound of his own voice.
 He had lived a long time, seen many things, read many books, and met many fascinating people.
 But his thoughts rambled, and his speech was never brief.
 If one of his generals asked him about some military matter, he would begin, “What would the great Alexander do?
 When I met the invincible one 35 years ago, he told me that an army marches on its stomach,” and then would launch into an anecdote of little consequence.
 By the time he had finished telling the story, he had forgotten what the question was in the first place.

-Or when the cook consulted him, he would tell tales about the great banquets of his youth.
-Or when a poor man came to beg for justice in a dispute over a field, he would talk about the wisdom of the great law-maker Solon.
+When the cook consulted him, he would tell tales about the great banquets of his youth; or when a poor man came to beg for justice in a dispute over a field, he would talk about the wisdom of the great law-maker Solon.

 Now, this tortoise was on friendly terms with some of the geese of the lake.
 One day, a friendly pair of these birds came to wish him farewell, for their flock was planning to migrate to the Himalayas in search of water and fresh grass.